 According to Sally, Shaydah is a life saver.
 She keeps the wheels of our media department turning, whether it’s doing research, pulling rates, negotiating with vendors or making presentations for clients.
 She’s also an expert in our media-buying software, Strata.
 The only thing Shaydah knows better than media is restaurants.
 She grew up serving food in her parents’ different cafés and bistros.
 When she’s not working at Big, she helps out at her family’s newest place, Vino, in Mountain Brook.

 Ann’s been everywhere, man.
 She grew up all along the East Coast, from Georgia to Delaware, and her love of travel has led her as far as Miami and San Francisco.
-Throw in the fact that advertising runs in her family and it’s no surprise that, as our administrative assistant, Ann is the motor that keeps the Big wheels turning.
+Throw in the fact that advertising runs in her family and it’s no surprise that, as our office manager, Ann is the motor that keeps the Big wheels turning.
 Frankly, without her organizational and communicational skills, the entire office would probably implode.
 But she knows how to unwind, too—Ann’s always planning out her next music festival or road trip.